ajgappmark/2014-spring-si-cpsc120/week-4/readme.md

 - **... why can we write ... without including the string library ...**: There are multiple ways to represent a string in C++.
 What we've been working with up to this point have been string literals, which are really C strings, which are really character arrays, and not `string` objects.
-This is a good bit ahead of where we are right now.
+This information is a good bit ahead of where we are right now, but I think it's pretty fun :) and good to know.

 -------------------------------------------------------------------------------